 As shown in the Noise Impact Analyses, this increase is not realized under Options 1, 2A or 2B, because the levels will remain under the 65 dBA CNEL threshold, and increases in noise levels are less than +10 dBA CNEL and also less than the 65 dB CNEL.
+This would also apply to Option 1A as it is comparable to Option 1 as analyzed.
 However, implementation of Option 2 would significantly increase noise related to traffic because ambient noise levels along Aspen Way are low due to the very low traffic volume.
 Therefore, any increase in traffic noise results in a noise impact for Option 2 along Aspen Way.